I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

 Heck, it’s easier than logging into your computer or pulling out your phone to make a purchase.

-Email, it’s something we all use in the corporate world.
+Email; it’s something we all use in the marketing world.

-But here is something interesting when it comes to marketing emails… I’m in a group with a bit over 109 email marketers across different industries in different parts of the world.
+Here’s the interesting thing — I’m in a group with a bit over 109 email marketers across different industries in different parts of the world.

-So far as a group we have seen our click rates drop by 9.4% in 2019.
+So far, we have seen our click rates drop by 9.4 percent.

 Email is here to stay and will be here for a very long time.

-But what companies will have to do in 2020 is to leverage more communication channels.
+However, companies will have to leverage more communication channels.

-In addition to chatbots, you’ll see more people leveraging tools that allow push notifications like Subscribers.
+In addition to chatbots, more people are leveraging tools that allow push notifications like Subscribers.

-You can wait till next year to lever chatbots and push notifications, but I’d recommend you start sooner than later. 😉
+You can wait till next year to leverage chatbots for lead generation and customer service, but I’d recommend you start sooner rather than later.

 You’ve probably heard the word “moat” before.
 If you haven’t, just think about water around a castle.

-Back in the day, they had water all around the castle and they used a drawbridge to get in and out of the castle, so it would protect them from invaders.
+There’s water all around the castle, and a drawbridge is used to get in and out of the castle, protecting them from invaders.

-Over the years, moats in the online world have slowly been disappearing.
+Over the years, moats in the online world have slowly disappeared.

-It’s easy for anyone to copy these days.
-So, what’s separating you from your competition?
+It’s easy for anyone to copy marketing strategies these days.
+What’s separating you from your competition?

-But do you know what will still be a strong moat in 2020 and even a stronger one in the future?
+Do you know what will still be a strong moat in 2021 and even a stronger one in the future?

 People buy Jordan shoes because they love Michael Jordan.
-His brand is stronger than ever even though he hasn’t played in the NBA for roughly 16 years.
+His brand is stronger than ever, even though he hasn’t played in the NBA for over a decade.

-But what’s interesting is he’s made more money after retirement than he did as a basketball player.
+What’s interesting is he made more money after retirement than he did as a basketball player.

-And it’s not just Jordan who built a strong brand… so have the Kardashians.
+It’s not just Jordan who built a strong brand — so have the Kardashians.

-Kylie launched a billion-dollar company according to Forbes and it was all because of her personal brand.
+According to Forbes, Kylie launched a billion-dollar company, and it was all because of her personal brand.
 Her cosmetic company isn’t doing anything revolutionary.
-She just has a strong brand… and good for her for monetizing her brand.
+She just has a strong brand.

-The same goes for companies like Nike, Ferrari, Tesla, American Express… and the list goes on and on.
+The same goes for companies like Ferrari, Tesla, American Express — and the list goes on and on.

 It’s why companies are spending over 10 billion dollars a year on influencer marketing.

 Just look at my agency NP Digital.
 It’s literally one of the fastest-growing ad agencies out there.
-And when I look at all of my competitors’ numbers, we are growing at a much faster pace because of my brand.
+When I look at all of my competitors’ numbers, we are growing at a much faster pace because of my brand.

-You’ll want to build a brand in 2020.
+You’ll want to focus on brand building in 2021.
 Whether it is personal or corporate, it’s the best moat you can build in marketing.
 Plus, it will help you with Google’s EAT.

-When I first started off as an entrepreneur, I turned to SEO because I couldn’t afford the big ad budgets as my competitors.
+When I first started off as an entrepreneur, I turned to SEO because I couldn’t afford the big ad budgets like my competitors.

 Heck, I couldn’t even afford to run any paid ads.